Lawriqucha River

+From Niñococha the river flows north through the Raura mine to Lake Lauricocha.
+Extensive mining began in the headwaters of the Lauricocha in 1927.
+The Raura mine is one of the highest in the world operating up to an elevation of 4791 m.
+The extensive area of mining activity has polluted some of the area's lakes and interrupted the flow of the river.

-From Niñococha the river flows north through the Raura silver mine to Lake Lauricocha.
-Near Lauricocha Lake is a stone bridge across the river dating back to the Inca Empire and still in use for horse and foot travel and the Lauricocha caves where archaeologists have found evidence of human habitation 10,000 years ago.
+Near Lauricocha Lake is a stone bridge across the river, dating back to the Inca Empire and still in use for horse and foot travel, and the Lauricocha caves where archaeologists have found evidence of human habitation 10,000 years ago.
 The river continues flowing north near the villages of Cauri (Kawri), Jesús and Jivia.
 Near the town of Rondos (Runtus) the Lawriqucha joins the Nupe River to form the Marañón.
 The elevation at the junction of the rivers is 3316 m.